 How Long Are Puppies With Parvo Contagious?

 Outside of your dog, the virus can survive indoors for at least one month, and outdoors it can survive for many months and even a year under the right conditions.
+Use a cleaner proven to kill parvovirus.
 Talk to your vet about the best way to remove the parvovirus from your home environment or kennels.

 Symptoms of Parvo in Puppies